elevateforhumanity/fix2/public/course-covers/README.md

-# Elevate Connects Course Covers
+# Elevate for Humanity Course Covers

 This directory contains professional course cover images for all Elevate training programs.